altexdim/sourcemod-plugin-gungame/README.txt

 Changelog
 ---------
+    1.0.5.6:
         + Added russian translation.
         + Added german translation.
 Thanks to tObIwAnKeNoBi.
+        * Fixed bug:
+            Players do not triple level.
+Fast speed, sound etc - when they get 3 levels.
+        * Fixed bug:
+            when I have "WarmupStartup" "1" and each team has a player then new round starts with info in chat "[GunGame] Warmup round has not started yet" when should be "[GunGame] Warmup round is in progress".
+It is ok in next round.
+        * Fixed bug:
+            plugin require one extra AFK death than set in config file i.e.
+            "AfkDeaths" "2" - requires 3 AFK deaths before an action
+        * Fixed bug:
+            AFK deaths counter is not cleared after AFK kick (maybe also when it moves to spectators).
+When you got AFK kick, rejoin and get one more AFK death then plugin kicks instantly no matter what is in "AfkDeaths".
+        * Fixed bug:
+            AFK action moving to spectators don't work

     1.0.5.5:
         * Fixed bug: With knifepro enabled and the attacker on knife level, they do not steal